ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 	    }]
 	};

 The last thing that needs to be done is to tell Share about the path for the widget, otherwise it will not know where to look for it.
 This is done by creating an extension module for Share.
-Create the module in this file `src/main/amp/config/alfresco/web-extension/site-data/extensions/widget-extension.xml`
+Create the module in this file:
+`src/main/amp/config/alfresco/web-extension/site-data/extensions/widget-extension.xml`

 	<extension>
 	  <modules>